![]() |

 Travel to Clinic

-The British Columbia Chapter of the Canadian Hemophilia Society is pleased to offer an Education Bursary Fund for individuals with an inherited bleeding disorder.
+The British Columbia Chapter of the Canadian Hemophilia Society is pleased to offer an Education Bursary Fund for individuals with hemophilia/inherited bleeding disorder.
 The fund was established in 1995 and has been successfully utilized by many students.
 If you are interested in applying for this bursary, please read the information below to determine whether you are eligible to apply.
 If so, please complete and mail the application form to the BC Chapter by the indicated deadline.
+Who can apply?

-Any person diagnosed with an inherited bleeding disorder who is a resident of BC and is a member of the BC Hemophilia Society.
+Any person diagnosed with hemophilia/ inherited bleeding disorder who is a resident of BC and is a current member of the BC Hemophilia Society.
+See TERMS below.

 What can the bursary be used for?